Prague Photography Locations – The Best Vantage Points + Photo Spots

-Prague has long been described as a city equal to Paris in the romance stakes.
+Prague has long been described as a city equal to Paris in the romance stakes and when it comes to photography locations, Prague totally delivers.
 River banks populated by gracious swans, bridges that disappear into the sunrise mist and an endless supply of cafes and restaurants.
-For those that are more in love with taking photos though, Prague’s cobbled streets, historic facades and skyline of gothic towers also make this city photogenic from every angle.
+Prague’s cobbled streets, historic facades and skyline of gothic towers also make this city photogenic from every angle.

 Strahov Library (Inside the Strahov Monastery)